IoannesBracciano/rpi-dots/README.md

 ## Prerequisities
-This module makes use of the pi's GPIO module, as well as the HD44780 module that can also be found in my [rpi-ifc repo](https://github.com/IoannesBracciano/rpi-dots).
+This module makes use of the pi's GPIO module, as well as the HD44780 module that can also be found in my [rpi-ifc repo](https://github.com/IoannesBracciano/rpi-ifc).

 ## Installation
 Just grab the files, put them in the same directory as your project and import appropriately.
-Don't forget to also copy thi ifc folder that contains the necessary dependency modules
+Don't forget to also copy the ifc folder that contains the necessary dependency modules

 ## Usage